Hollfelder-Lab/.github/profile/README.md

 3. Where does extreme miniaturisation of experiments (into picoliter droplets made in microfluidic devices) help to answer chemical and biological questions?

 Find out more on our [website](https://hollfelder.bioc.cam.ac.uk/).

+If you are looking for some of our older repositories, check out [our previous fhlab account](https://github.com/fhlab).